microsoft/dstoolkit-azoda/docs/DetectionSolutionAccelerator/Model-Deployment-Cloud.md

 - `RUN_ID` - This is the run ID from AML of the model you wish to deploy.
 This can be found from the Experiment view in AML

-- `USE_ACI` - Set this to true if you wish to deploy a model to ACI (this is for testing purposes only)
+- `TF_VERSION` - This is the tensorflow version (1 or 2), needed to specify different scoring script

+- `REG_MODEL` - If the model needs to be registered or not from the run_id.
+If set to false the deployment will check the model registry for a registered model with a runid tag matching that of your set RUN_ID

 - `IMAGE_TYPE` - The type of image or "use case" name as defined in the storage as the use case parent folder.

+- `ACI_PARAMS.USE_ACI` - Set this to true if you wish to deploy a model to ACI (this is for testing purposes only)

+- `ACI_PARAMS.ACI_AUTH` - Whether to enable key-based authentication when using ACI, default value is true

+- `AKS_PARAMS.USE_AKS` - Set this to true if you wish to deploy a model to AKS, this is more suitable for production usage

-- `COMPUTE_TARGET_NAME` - This will be the name of your deployed service and compute.
+- `AKS_PARAMS.COMPUTE_TARGET_NAME` - This will be the name of your deployed service and compute.
 If this already exists it will be updated

-- `REG_MODEL` - if the model needs to be registered or not from the run_id.
-If set to false the deployment will check the model registry for a registered model with a runid tag matching that of your set RUN_ID
+- `AKS_PARAMS.VM_TYPE` - Machine type of AKS cluster, default value is "Standard_NC6"

 ## Running Model Deployment